What is FMEA Analysis?

 At this phase, you should identify and document all causes of potential failure technically.
 The causes of failure are generally indicators of weaknesses in the design.
 Some of the examples of causes encompass incorrect algorithms.
 Based on the nature of the product, there can be other causes like humidity, too hot/cold operating atmosphere, excess voltage, etc. The failure modes are allocated with an occurrence ranking shortly called O. The ranking is done again from 0 to 10 as given below:

-• Rating 10 – Very high and the product becomes inoperative and creates dissatisfaction in the minds of customers.
-The failure, in this case, includes a safety hazard causing injury or even death.
+Rating 10 – Very high and the product becomes inoperative and creates dissatisfaction in customers' minds.
+In this case, the failure includes a safety hazard causing injury or even death.

 Step 4: Detection of Failure:

-After the identification of remedial actions, they should be tested for efficiency and effectiveness.
-At this stage, the design should also be verified and procedures of inspection should be specified.
+After remedial actions are identified, they should be tested for efficiency and effectiveness.
+At this stage, the design should also be verified, and inspection procedures should be specified.

 At this stage, engineers evaluate the present system controls that can hinder the failure mode from progressing.
 Otherwise, they spot failures before they impact the customer/user.
-They do this by using techniques used in similar systems/products for spotting failures.
+They do this by using similar techniques for spotting failures in similar systems/products.

 Conclusion: